SAP-archive/i40-aas/README.md

 This project follows the specification ["Details of the AssetAdministrationShell"](https://www.plattform-i40.de/PI40/Redaktion/EN/Downloads/Publikation/2018-details-of-the-asset-administration-shell.html) part 1 version 1.0, which is work in progress.
 As the specification changes, so will this project.

+## Licensing

+Please see our [LICENSE](LICENSE) for copyright and license information.
+Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/SAP/i40-aas).